maxime7770/Earnings-Calls-Processor/README.md

 # Earning-Calls-Processor

-Leveraging Machine Learning and NLP techniques to create a novel structured dataset from earning calls.

 This project was developed as part of the "Unleashing Novel Data st Scale" at Harvard.
 It is a collaborative effort by team members [Maxime Wolf](https://www.linkedin.com/in/maxime-wolf/), [Dilan SriDaran](https://www.linkedin.com/in/dilansridaran/) and [Nuobei Zhang](https://www.linkedin.com/in/nuobeizhang/).

 You can read the complete report for this project [here](https://maximewolf.com/assets/pdf/Unleashing_Novel_Data.pdf)